 Gluten has become the go-to villain in the battle against diet-related abdominal bloating, and the gluten-free grocery craze has rapidly become mainstream.
 Like most everything, there are two sides to the argument.

 Can gluten be a cause for stomach discomfort and belly bloat, yes.
 But is it always THE REASON?
-Should everyone should avoid it like the plague? … No.
+Should everyone avoid it like the plague? … No.

 Plus there is no denying the fact that there are some serious health conditions linked to gluten like celiac disease.